Pottery and Stone in the evaluation of ancient trade

 Introduction

-This article briefly compares and contrasts pottery and stone as two different means of evaluating ancient trade.
-The paper is divided in four sections.
+This article briefly compares and contrasts pottery and stone as two methods for evaluating ancient trade.
+The paper is divided into four sections.
 The first section explains how the study of pottery and stone, worked or unworked, can provide information on ancient trade.
 The second section discusses the role of pottery in ancient trade and presents specific examples.
 The third section discusses the role of lithics in ancient trade and presents examples of traded worked or unworked stone.
 The final section concludes on the contribution of these two types of materials in evaluating ancient trade and summarises their similarities and differences.

 The study of pottery and stone in the evaluation of ancient trade

 Backed clay and stone were two popular materials used in the production of material culture in past societies.
-Such materials used to be traded and travelled around, either as plain natural resources to be used in production, or as finished products for potential consumers.
-Trade activities required short or long distance travelling, usually between the selection areas of certain natural resources, or the production areas of certain finished commodities, and the areas of their distribution (Rice 2005; Orton et al. 1993; Sinopoli 1991, Renfrew and Bahn 1991).
+Such materials were traded and transported, either as raw materials for production or as finished products for potential consumers.
+Trade activities required short- or long-distance travel, usually between the areas where certain natural resources were selected, the production areas of certain finished commodities, and the areas of their distribution (Rice 2005; Orton et al. 1993; Sinopoli 1991; Renfrew and Bahn 1991).
 The distribution areas could have been big open markets established specifically for trade, small local markets along main transport routes, or even the households of individual consumers (Peacock 1982; Renfrew 1977).
 In modern archaeology, the study of pottery and stone can help to evaluate trade in two basic ways: firstly, by identifying the original sources of natural materials or finished products; secondly, by mapping the distribution of such materials in relation to their quantities and areas of recovery (Rice 2005; Orton et al. 1993; Sinopoli 1991; Brothwell, 1983).

-Technically, pottery and stone derive from the same natural source, which is the soil and its different mineral components.
-Artefacts made of worked stone vary according to the type of stone originally selected for their production; backed-clay products, such as pottery, vary according to the geological composition of their clay.
+Technically, pottery and stone derive from the same natural source: soil and its various mineral components.
+Artefacts made of worked stone vary according to the type of stone originally selected for their production; backed-clay products, such as pottery, vary according to the geological composition of the clay used.
 Both materials consist of rock-forming minerals, such as silicates, micas, quartz, feldspars and others, which derive from larger parent rocks.
-They either break down in solid pieces, such as stones, or granulate by weathering, forming small and fine sediments of clay.
-Due to their original similarities, the examination techniques employed for both materials are exactly the same, based on the identification of their mineral components.
+They either break down into solid pieces, such as stones, or granulate through weathering, forming fine clay sediments.
+Given their original similarities, the examination techniques used for both materials are identical, based on the identification of their mineral components.
 Such techniques include Thin-Section Microscopy, Heavy Mineral Analysis, X-Ray Diffraction, X-Ray Fluorescence, Scanning Electron Microscopy, Optical Emission Spectroscopy, Atomic Absorption Spectroscopy, Neutron Activation Analysis and others.
-After these mineral inclusions have been identified through any of the above techniques, they can be paralleled with geological maps or existing geological samples.
-The comparison can suggest their source of origin, which is likely to coincide with the location of their original selection, extraction or production (Rice 2005; Sinopoli 1991; Kempe and Templeman 1983; Williams 1983).
+After these mineral inclusions have been identified using any of the above techniques, they can be matched to geological maps or existing geological samples.
+The comparison can suggest their origin, which is likely to coincide with the location of their original selection, extraction, or production (Rice 2005; Sinopoli 1991; Kempe and Templeman 1983; Williams 1983).

-The second step in evaluating trade is the identification of the distribution areas, where such materials circulate, either as traded natural resources or finished commodities.
+The second step in evaluating trade is identifying the distribution areas where such materials circulate, whether as traded natural resources or finished commodities.
 The most common way of mapping such distributions is after recovering pottery or stone through land surveying or excavation.
-After the recovery of such artefacts, quantification methods are used to define their distribution scale, which can range between random and systematic.
-If such distribution repeats frequently, it is likely to associate with a specific production centre (Orton et al. 1993; Sinopoli 1991; Renfrew and Bahn 1991; Peacock 1982).
+After the recovery of such artefacts, quantification methods are used to determine their distribution scale, which can range from random to systematic.
+If such a distribution repeats frequently, it is likely to be associated with a specific production centre (Orton et al. 1993; Sinopoli 1991; Renfrew and Bahn 1991; Peacock 1982).

 Studying distribution areas can sometimes be problematic, particularly when seeking to uncover trade routes.
 The study of artefact typologies may not always verify the distribution of traded commodities; instead, local artefact types, which could imitate forms from other production centres, are likely to circulate in large quantities in regional markets.
 Instead of typological analysis, petrological identifications can be more accurate in determining artefact provenance.
-In other cases, inscriptions or stamps on pottery may suggest long distance trade, while in other cases, textual or historical sources are likely to confirm a specific trade route.
-For example, workshop stamps on Arretine pottery from the 1st century BC, which have been recovered in central and north Europe, indicated a centralised production in North Italy, which circulated such pottery many miles away through an organised trade network (Peacock 1982; Johns 1971; Brown 1968).
+In some cases, inscriptions or stamps on pottery may suggest long-distance trade, while in others, textual or historical sources are likely to confirm a specific trade route.
+For example, workshop stamps on Arretine pottery from the 1st century BC, recovered in central and northern Europe, indicate a centralised production in Northern Italy, with this pottery circulating many miles away through an organised trade network (Peacock 1982; Johns 1971; Brown 1968).

-Whatever the case, one needs to be careful with such interpretations as products are not the only ones that can travel around.
-Budden (2008) has demonstrated that craftsmanship can also travel around, which could be in the form of people, technological information, craft knowledge or transferable manufacture skills.
-The study of distribution areas can assist in evaluating trade; however, one needs to be first sure that such distribution is the result of trade.
+Whatever the case, one needs to be careful with such interpretations, as products are not the only things that can travel.
+Budden (2008) has demonstrated that craftsmanship can also travel, in the form of people, technological information, craft knowledge, or transferable manufacturing skills.
+The study of distribution areas can assist in evaluating trade; however, one must first be sure that such distribution is the result of trade.

 Pottery in ancient trade

-In antiquity, pottery circulated in three different ways: firstly, as plain clay, a natural resource, which was transported to different production centres; secondly, as ceramic vessels, which were sold to different markets and consumers; and thirdly, as ceramic containers transporting other traded commodities.
-In archaeology, such forms of trade bear similarities and differences, which cannot be thoroughly explained in this short study; therefore, the following paragraphs will only offer a brief overview.
+In antiquity, pottery circulated in three ways: firstly, as plain clay, a natural resource, transported to different production centres; secondly, as ceramic vessels, sold to different markets and consumers; and thirdly, as ceramic containers for other traded commodities.
+In archaeology, such forms of trade exhibit both similarities and differences that cannot be fully explained in this short study; therefore, the following paragraphs will offer only a brief overview.

 The study of traded natural resources is problematic, particularly clay, which leaves no visible trace in the archaeological record.
 With this in mind, the transportation of clay from one location to another may not always suggest direct trade.
-Still, sometimes it may be the result of direct or indirect contacts and exchange.
+Still, it may sometimes result from direct or indirect contact and exchange.
 Most studies on clay resources are based on ethnoarchaeological observations, which suggest that potters can travel long distances to access suitable clays for their workshops (Rice 2005; Sinopoli 1991; Peacock 1982; Renfrew 1977).
-Access to fine quality clays is not always possible, particularly when such clay sources are located in areas under foreign rule.
+Access to fine-quality clays is not always possible, particularly when such clay sources are located in areas under foreign rule.
 Exchange of goods or other commercial agreements may allow clay trade; however, such transactions leave no visible trace in the archaeological record.
 Certain characteristics of the original clay can be identified in the final product through petrological analysis; however, provenance may not always be possible due to the geological similarities of different clays.
-By contrast, the provenance of lithis is relatively easier compared to pottery.
-A good example is obsidian trade in Ancient Aegean: obsidian is easily identifiable and due to its distribution, it is nowadays clear that it was moved around quite frequently, either as a natural resource, as a semi-processed material, or even as a finished product (Brothwell, 1983, 15).
+By contrast, the provenance of lithics is relatively easier than that of pottery.
+A good example is the obsidian trade in the Ancient Aegean: obsidian is easily identifiable, and due to its distribution, it is nowadays clear that it was moved around quite frequently, either as a natural resource, as a semi-processed material, or even as a finished product (Brothwell, 1983, 15).

-In the archaeological record, pottery most commonly represents a functional commodity, which was either sold in the open market or was exchanged for other goods or services.
-The study of pottery as a traded commodity is complicated due to the fact that ceramic vessels reflect multiple production modes and serve multiple functions.
-Peacock (1982), for example, uses ethnological evidence from the Balkans to suggest that pottery made at household production level is often sold at the open market for additional income.
-In other cases, small or large ceramic industries, which employ skilful potters and use advanced production technologies, tend to produce finer vessels traded at expensive prices.
+In the archaeological record, pottery most commonly represents a functional commodity, sold in the open market or exchanged for other goods or services.
+The study of pottery as a traded commodity is complicated because ceramic vessels reflect multiple production modes and serve multiple functions.
+Peacock (1982), for example, uses ethnographic evidence from the Balkans to suggest that household-produced pottery is often sold in the open market for additional income.
+In other cases, small or large ceramic industries that employ skilled potters and use advanced production technologies tend to produce finer vessels sold at high prices.
 In the Roman world, the peak of such fineware trade was between the 1st and 3rd century AD, when ‘Samian’ pottery was widely distributed in the Central and Northern European territories of the Roman Empire (Peacock 1982; Brown 1968; Johns 1971).
-The popularity of ‘Samian’ finewares is the Roman world was not only due to their functional qualities, but also due to their symbolic content: such vessels used to reflect social status and wealth, marking the consumption habits of the Roman elites.
+The popularity of ‘Samian’ fineware in the Roman world was not only due to its functional qualities but also to its symbolic content: such vessels were used to reflect social status and wealth, marking the consumption habits of the Roman elites.
 The relationship between status ceramics and acquisition cost is not always clear due to the lack of evidence.
-It is likely that finewares were traded in more expensive prices compared to common coarsewares due to their symbolic function, which served the socio-ideological pursues of the Roman elites (Rice 2005; Sinopoli, 1991; Skibo 1992).
-Again, the study of archaeological ceramics may not always reveal the relationship between vessel quality, traded cost and social status, which might have existed in the past.
-Apart form ceramic finewares, social status and wealth might have been projected through other household artefacts, such as vessels made of glass, copper, silver or even gold (e.g. Vickers and Gill 1994).
+It is likely that fineware was traded at higher prices than common coarsewares due to its symbolic function, which served the socio-ideological pursuits of the Roman elites (Rice 2005; Sinopoli 1991; Skibo 1992).
+Again, the study of archaeological ceramics may not always reveal the relationship between vessel quality, traded cost, and past social status.
+Apart from ceramic finewares, social status and wealth might have been projected through other household artefacts, such as vessels made of glass, copper, silver or even gold (e.g. Vickers and Gill 1994).

-The clearest picture in ancient trade is through the study of pottery that was once used to transport other traded goods.
-For example, 1st century BC Roman amphorae from Cosa in Northern Italy, which carried the stamps of the potter Sestius, have been recovered in different Central European locations, indicating long distance wine trade (Sinopoli 1991, 114).
+The clearest picture of ancient trade comes from the study of pottery used to transport other traded goods.
+For example, 1st-century BC Roman amphorae from Cosa in Northern Italy, which carried the stamps of the potter Sestius, have been recovered in various Central European locations, indicating long-distance wine trade (Sinopoli 1991, 114).
 Excavated shipwrecks carry amphorae typologies tied to different production centres, suggesting long-distance naval trade.
-A typical example is the Late Bronze Age Uluburun shipwreck (14th century BC), which was discovered in 1982 at Kaș, at the South-Eastern coasts of Turkey (Welter-Schultes 2007).
-The typological analysis of its cargo showed that the ship had departed from Syria, loaded with local Syro-Palestinian and Egyptian luxuries; however, the ship stopped in Cyprus to receive local amphorae with agricultural products, which were probably meant to be transported to the North-West (Renfrew and Bahn 1991, 328-329).
+A typical example is the Late Bronze Age Uluburun shipwreck (14th century BC), discovered in 1982 at Kaș on the South-Eastern coast of Turkey (Welter-Schultes 2007).
+The typological analysis of its cargo showed that the ship had departed from Syria, loaded with local Syro-Palestinian and Egyptian luxuries; however, it stopped in Cyprus to receive local amphorae containing agricultural products, which were probably intended for transport to the North-West (Renfrew and Bahn 1991, 328-329).

 The Uluburun shipwreck shows that typological studies on ancient ceramic vessels are likely to reveal ancient trade routes.
 Typological studies suggest that local or regional ceramic vessel forms were once used to transport goods produced in the same area.
 In other words, the origin of the traded merchandise is determined by the typological origin of its container.
 This particular approach can sometimes present certain challenges.
 For example, archaeological ceramics recovered from certain locations may not always relate to their primary function.
 They are likely to associate with secondary or even multiple functions, which may not always reflect ancient trade (Skibo 1992; Sinopoli 1991).